Ukraine peace deal falters as rebels show no sign of surrender

 "It's a mixed experience dealing with checkpoints and so forth and there is a varying reaction to teams.
 There is a hardened attitude in Donetsk or Slaviansk but some other areas are more accommodating," spokesman Michael Bociurkiw said.
 "When teams go to smaller centres people are more willing to talk."

+Separatist militiamen told Reuters four vehicles had approached their checkpoint at around 2:00 a.m.
+(2300 GMT) and opened fire.

+"We had three dead, four wounded," one of the separatist fighters, called Vladimir, told Reuters at the checkpoint, where there were two burned-out jeeps.

-(Additional reporting by Natalia Zinets, Alastair Macdonald and Jeff Mason in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk and Vladimir Soldatkin in Moscow; writing by Peter Graff; editing by Philippa Fletcher)
+(Additional reporting by Natalia Zinets and Alastair Macdonald in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk and Vladimir Soldatkin in Moscow; writing by Peter Graff; editing by Philippa Fletcher)